 Internal SEO is composed of the characteristics proper to your website that determine its ranking on Google.

 Content is the backbone of the search engine.
 People are not attracted to those platforms not because of their intrinsic value, but rather because of the immediate access they have to content they’re searching for.
-Naturally, websites with most visited and frequently updated content rank higher on Google as they’re seen as reliable purveyors of information.
+Naturally, websites with the most visited and frequently updated content rank higher on Google as they’re seen as reliable purveyors of information.
 Keywords are what potential clients use to search for content, and that's why you need to do keyword research.